mullerdavid/ctf_writeups/cyberquest23/where_to_meet/WRITEUP.md

 Based on the documentation an example guest user was found.
 It's credentials `guest:guest` also works on the TeamTalk server.

+Using the [tt5admin.php](https://github.com/BearWare/TeamTalk5/raw/master/Client/ttphpadmin/tt5admin.php) variant of the client, modifying it slightly to allow non-admin login [tt5test.php](workdir/tt5test.php) works for logging in, but has no extra permission.

 # SSH

 On port `10334` there is an SSH server running.